About the Victorian Disability Advisory Council

 The Council is supported by the Office for Disability, which is located within the Disability and Communities Branch of the Department of Families, Fairness and Housing.

-The new appointees bring a wide range of lived experience of disability and expertise in disability inclusion related advocacy, policy, and program delivery.
+Council members bring a wide range of lived experience of disability and expertise in disability inclusion related advocacy, policy, and program delivery.

 In line with the Victorian Government commitment to ensuring that government boards and committees reflect the diversity of the Victorian community, the new Council comprises more than fifty per cent women as well as representatives from Aboriginal, LGBTIQ+, culturally diverse and regional Victorians.
 Young people and carers are also represented.